-Lokrum island has settled just a few minutes’ boat ride away from Dubrovnik Old Town.
-Its vicinity, but above all the beauty of its natural and historical treasures, make it one of the favorite places for day trips to locals, as well as tourist visitors.
-The entire island is covered in fertile land and lush flora; pine, cypress and olive trees provide a perfect shade during the sweltering summer days.
-Crickets’ song and birds’ chirping almost sound like a lullaby carrying you to a long desired nap.
+The entire island is covered in fertile land and lush flora; pine, cypress, and olive trees provide a perfect shade during the sweltering summer days.
+The chirping of crickets and birds singing sounds almost like a lullaby carrying you off to a long desired nap.